Predictors of Response to Insomnia Treatments for Gulf War Veterans

 Detailed Description

-Our hypotheses will be tested in a randomized parallel groups design.
-Randomization will be based on type of treatment assignment: either to SR or CT.
-After screening and randomization in the 2-week baseline phase, subjects will receive SR or CT in the 6-week treatment phase.
+The investigators' hypotheses will be tested in a randomized parallel groups design.
+Randomization will be based on type of treatment assignment: either to BT or CT.
+After screening and randomization in the 2-week baseline phase, subjects will receive BT or CT in the 8-week treatment phase.
 There will be no more treatment after this point.
-At the end of the 6-week treatment, subjects will return to repeat many of the psychological tests administered during baseline to determine the short-term benefit.
-This 4-year proposal will include 100 subjects (2 groups of 50 each) with outcome, mediator, and moderator measures collected at appropriate points.

 All subjects will receive education about basic sleep hygiene as well as information about the science of sleep including sleep stages and sleep regulation.

-Sleep Restriction Therapy (SR).
-The initial Time in Bed (TIB) prescription is calculated from the average total sleep time (TST) reported in the baseline sleep logs.
-After one week, depending on subject's daily sleep logs and adherence to treatment, the therapist suggests a new TIB prescription.
+Behavioral Therapy (BT).
+The subject is prescribed a time in bed.
+After one week, depending on subject's daily sleep logs and adherence to treatment, the therapist suggests a new time in bed prescription.
 Napping is neither prescribed nor proscribed.
 However, if subjects find themselves having difficulty staying awake during the day, they are advised to take a brief (15 to 30 minutes) nap to ensure their safety.
+Subjects in BT are also provided with information about relevant elements of the science of sleep and healthy sleep practices.

 Cognitive Therapy (CT).
 CT is designed to meet three general goals: 1) identify dysfunctional sleep cognitions, 2) challenge the validity of these thoughts, and 3) replace them with more adaptive substitutes.
 Several specific techniques designed to meet these goals are discussed in materials distributed to subjects.

-We will continue to monitor progress post-treatment during the follow-up period.
+The investigators will continue to monitor progress post-treatment during the follow-up period.
 The complete package of outcome measures will be repeated at the follow-up session.
-We will tell subjects that we expect the benefits of treatment to continue and/or improve with time and we will also encourage subjects to continue practicing the treatment instructions to maintain their progress after active treatment ends.
+The investigators will tell subjects the expected benefits of treatment is to continue and/or improve with time and the investigators will also encourage subjects to continue practicing the treatment instructions to maintain their progress after active treatment ends.

 Subjects will be screened for eligibility via a phone interview and an in-person evaluation.